Cabaret: Poland (from 1905)

-North-American (from 1911)
+United States (from 1911)

 American cabaret was imported from French cabaret by Jesse Louis Lasky in 1911.
 In the United States, cabaret diverged into several different styles of performance mostly due to the influence of jazz music.
 Chicago cabaret focused intensely on the larger band ensembles and reached its peak during Roaring Twenties, under the Prohibition Era, where it was featured in the speakeasies and steakhouses.

 New York cabaret never developed to feature a great deal of social commentary.
 When New York cabarets featured jazz, they tended to focus on famous vocalists like Nina Simone, Bette Midler, Eartha Kitt, Peggy Lee, and Hildegarde rather than instrumental musicians.
 Julius Monk's annual revues established the standard for New York cabaret during the late 1950s and '60s.

 Cabaret in the United States began to decline in the 1960s, due to the rising popularity of rock concert shows, television variety shows, and general comedy theaters.
 However, it remained in some Las Vegas-style dinner shows, such as the Tropicana, with fewer comedy segments.
 The art form still survives in various musical formats, as well as in the stand-up comedy format, and in popular drag show performances.

 The late 20th and early 21st century saw a revival of American cabaret, particularly in New Orleans, Chicago, Seattle, Portland, Philadelphia, Orlando, Tulsa, Asheville, North Carolina, and Kansas City, Missouri, as new generations of performers reinterpret the old forms in both music and theater.
 Many contemporary cabaret groups in the United States and elsewhere feature a combination of original music, burlesque and political satire.
 In New York City, since 1985, successful, enduring or innovative cabaret acts have been honored by the annual Bistro Awards.

-British (from 1912)
+United Kingdom (from 1912)

 The Cabaret Theatre Club, later known as The Cave of the Golden Calf, was opened by Frida Strindberg (modelled on the Kaberett Fledermaus in Strindberg's native Vienna) in a basement at 9 Heddon Street, London, in 1912.
 She intended her club to be an avant-garde meeting place for bohemian writers and artists, with decorations by Jacob Epstein, Eric Gill, and Wyndham Lewis, but it rapidly came to be seen as an amusing place for high society and went bankrupt in 1914.
 The Cave was nevertheless an influential venture, which introduced the concept of cabaret to London.
 It provided a model for the generation of nightclubs that came after it.